-You know your services and what customers are most asking for during season.
-And you know which packages make the most money for you.
+After all, you know your services and what customers are most asking for during season.
+Plus, you know which packages make the most money for the business.

-Services to promote in your emails include: *depending on what you offer*
+Depending on what you offer, services to promote in your emails include:

-Your call to action could be: GET A FREE ESTIMATE!
+Plus, your call to action could be something as simple as: GET A FREE ESTIMATE!

-You provide your phone number and email address… or a CTA button that leads to your website where they can fill out a contact form.
+You provide your phone number, email address, or a CTA button leading to your website where they can fill out a contact form.

-Or even offer early bird discounts on annual contracts (or ”season pass” packages).
+Alternatively, you even offer early bird discounts on annual contracts or season pass packages.

-- Consumers who purchase products through email spend 138% more than those that don't receive email offers.
+Additionally, consumers who purchase products through email spend 138% more than those who don't receive email offers.